pawelgalazka/tasksfile/README.md

 ```

 Because `./node_modules/.bin` is included in `PATH` when calling shell commands
-by `run` function, you can call "bins" from your local project in the same way as
+by `sh` function, you can call "bins" from your local project in the same way as
 in npm scripts.

 ### Handling arguments